awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 This component is now automatically linked to your application code by default\.
 You should be able to include its header files and call the functions it defines\.

-### Override the Configurations for Amazon FreeRTOS<a name="getting_started_espressif_cmake_project_override"></a>
+### Override the Configurations for FreeRTOS<a name="getting_started_espressif_cmake_project_override"></a>

-There's currently no well\-defined approach to redefining the configs outside of the Amazon FreeRTOS source tree\.
-By default, CMake will look for the `<amazon-freertos>/vendors/espressif/boards/esp32/aws_demos/config_files/` and `<amazon-freertos>/demos/include/` directories\.
+There's currently no well\-defined approach to redefining the configs outside of the FreeRTOS source tree\.
+By default, CMake will look for the `<freertos>/vendors/espressif/boards/esp32/aws_demos/config_files/` and `<freertos>/demos/include/` directories\.
 However, you can use a workaround to tell the compiler to search other directories first\.
-For example, you can add another folder for Amazon FreeRTOS configurations:
+For example, you can add another folder for FreeRTOS configurations:

 ```
-- amazon-freertos
+- freertos
-- amazon-freertos-configs
+- freertos-configs
   - aws_clientcredential.h
   - aws_clientcredential_keys.h
   - iot_mqtt_agent_config.h